QTC-IQAC/NEMAT/README.md

   	* If the value is [n,m], the analysis will be conducted for the frames in the interval n,m (both included).
    	* If the value is a list containing n frames (i.e. [1,5,20,31,...]), only these frames will be used for the analysis.

+Another way to select frames starting from the end is to use the `nframesAnalysis` (i.e.: `nframesAnalysis = 100` would use the last 100 transitions for the analysis).
+This parameter can not be larger than the number of transitions (`nframes`).
+Notice that, for example, using `nframesAnalysis = 50` is the same as setting `framesAnalysis = [150]` following the previous example.
+If both `framesAnalysis` and `nframesAnalysis` are set, but they don't match, the `framesAnalysis` parameter will prevail.

+However, the `nframesAnalysis` parameter is more useful if paired with the `spacedFrames` parameter.
+Then `nframesAnalysis` equally spaced frames will be selected from the transitions (or the selection by `framesAnalysis`).
+If the spaceing is lower than 1, all frames will be selected and a warning will raise.

 In the input file, you can choose in which units the results will be.
 Since this depends on the transitions, the units must be decided before performing the analysis.
 If not, the numbers will be correct, but the plots won't.
 The printed results come from a Gaussian weighted mean, such that the weights are:

 $$\omega_i = \sum_j e^{\frac{x_i-x_j}{2\sigma^2}}$$